Adrenix/Nostalgic-Tweaks/README.md

 ### NeoForge & Fabric

 This is the 1.21.4 development branch for Nostalgic Tweaks.
+Note that this branch is not buildable since there are still many unresolved errors that require tweak rewrites.

 ### Current In-Development Version